baggerspion/therealpadams.github.io/_posts/2017-02-11-nextcloud-docker.md

 sure.
 I *suspect* there was some benefit in ditching pecl, too.
 Here be dragons...

-In order to ditch pecl, I used Apline native packages for the PHP extensions.
+In order to ditch pecl, I used Alpine native packages for the PHP extensions.
 Sadly, two of these packages ([redis](https://pkgs.alpinelinux.org/package/edge/testing/x86_64/php7-redis) and